 If you choose to perform your own energy audit, you’ll be limited to relatively basic examinations of your windows, ventilation, insulation, and heating and cooling systems.
 Here’s a step-by-step checklist for you to follow.

 Drafts or areas of cold may indicate air leaks along baseboards, the edge of flooring and electrical outlets.
+Plug and caulk holes or openings in faucets, pipes, electric outlets, and wiring.
 Look for cracks and holes in the home’s mortar, foundation and siding, and check windows and doors for leaks.
-Seal any air leaks with the appropriate material, and decide if you need to switch to energy-saving windows.
+Seal any air leaks with the appropriate material and decide if you need to switch to energy-saving windows.

 Check bathroom, laundry and kitchen exhausts to ensure they’re in proper working order.
 Check the attic ventilation to ensure proper cross-ventilation, and look for evidence of moisture, rot and humidity.